Air Conditioner working:

 Link => https://slickdeals.net/f/17923848-30gb-t-mobile-internet-byod-hotspot-10-mo-after-autopay

-No existing Tmobile lies are required to get this data plan.
+No existing Tmobile lines are required to get this data plan.
 You will create an a/c with just this data line.You can bring any device that takes a sim card, and insert the sim card from Tmobile into that device.
 It will act as hotspot, but speed is good.
 So, it's an easy and cheap replacement for Internet lines you get from AT&T etc. If your regular internet provider is charging too much, get this as a backup while you are still shopping for a deal.

 This plan has been on tmobile site for over a year, but is not advertised at all.